 Yeah.

-She does she get her debt retired.
+Does she get her debt retired?

-If it's going on in Chicago, which is uh that's the motherland for Democrat Party corruption in politics.
+If it's going on in Chicago, which is that's the motherland for Democrat Party corruption in politics, you've got to figure that it's happening in other Democrat enclaves as well.

 She looks at all these Clinton people in the cabinet, Obama's cabinet.

-She says, What do the Clintons have on Obama?
+She says, what do the Clintons have on Obama?

 And if they've got something this powerful on Obama, why didn't they use it during the campaign?